 CATS Service: (March 25) CATS will make modifications to transit service to accommodate the current demand.
 By operating modified service, CATS will continue providing the community access to essential daily needs, front-line jobs and medical services.
-All service will be FREE during this time.
 These changes are effective until further notice.
 Read more.

 Unemployment Insurance Executive Order: (March 17) N.C.
 Governor Roy Cooper issued an executive order to expand unemployment benefits for workers impacted by COVID-19.
 The order lifts some restrictions on unemployment benefits to help workers unemployed due to COVID-19 and those who are employed but will not receive a paycheck.
 Additionally, it adds benefit eligibility for those out of work because they have the virus or must care for someone who is sick.

 For example, workers who lose income due to tips or scheduled work hours, but are still employed, would be eligible for benefits because of this Executive Order.
 Among other changes:

 It removes the one-week waiting period to apply for unemployment payment for those workers who lose their jobs;

 It removes the requirement that a person must be actively looking for another job during this time when many potential employers are closed and social distancing guidelines are in effect.

 It allows employees who lose their jobs or, in certain cases have their hours reduced due to Covid-19 to apply for unemployment benefits.

 It directs that employers will not be held responsible for benefits paid as a direct result of these COVID-19 claims.